blakedennett/LoanApprovalProject/DailyTimeLog.md

 * Used DAX to make new column
 * Tried to display the charts from the Power Bi file rather than an image

 ### Day 06
+* Line graph with assests and loan terms
+* Benford's Law graphs
+* Learned to make a new table and some DAX

+### Day 07
+* tried moving column to new table
+* tried overlapping graphs
+* making Benford's graphs

+### Day 08
 *
 *
 *